 During SA4#112-e, as SA4 has further progressed the service layer aspects of the new 5MBS architecture.
 During the work, SA4 has realized a dependency on MB2, which is under SA2 control.

 According to the definition of the MBSF-U function in TR 23.757 V1.2.0 Clause A.3.3.10, only the MBSF-U can interact with the service layer and apply FEC encoding.
 According to TS 23.468, an GCS AS may request the BM-SC to add FEC encoding to the MB2-U transport flow.
 The according BM-SC procedures are specified in TS 26.346, Clause 8a.
-SA4 would be very pleased to reproduce these procedures in the context of 5G Corethe SA4 study around 5MBS Service layer aspects.
+SA4 would be very pleased to reproduce these procedures in the context of 5G Core and include them in the SA4 study around 5MBS Service layer aspects.

+SA4 has identified deployments, whereby the MBSF-C is integrated into another Application Function, that are documented in TR 26.802, Clause 4.4.1.3 and Clause 5.4.
+SA4 would like to specifically draw attention to Collaboration A0 and Collaboration B1, which do not contain a separated MBSF function for control.
+In those deployments, the Nmbsu API is used directly by an AF to control the MBSU.

 2 Actions